adamkeyser45/Professional-README-Generator/newREADME.md

   ## Installation

-  To install all of the necessary dependencies, run the following command in tour favorite command line tool:
+  To install all of the necessary dependencies, run the following command in your favorite command line tool:

   npm install inquirer